At our Annual General Meeting, we award two awards:

 1. Trail Maintenance Award

 Given to any club that has demonstrated significant trail maintenance work along its section of the Ganaraska Hiking Trail.

 The Ganaraska Hiking Trail Association Inc. presents the award to an individual member who has contributed significant time and commitment to their local club, but also to the association itself.

 There is an annual call for nominations for these awards in our Winter Edition of Ganaraska News, and winners are announced in the Spring Edition and on this page.

-The 2021 Volunteer of the Year Award is awarded to Glynn Richardson of the Wilderness Club, for his significant contributions to the Wilderness Club, but also to the Ganaraska Hiking Trail Association as well.
+The 2022 Volunteer of the Year Award is awarded to Stan Muldoon of the Pine Ridge Club, for his significant contributions to Pine Ridge, but also to the Ganaraska Hiking Trail Association as well.

 Trail Maintenance Award Volunteer of the Year Award